rfenouil/openvpn-transmission-tinyproxy/README.md

 ## Run container

-The container is available from the Docker registry and this is the simplest way to get it.
+The container is available from Dockerhub and this is the simplest way to get it.
 By default, the container defines the script 'openvpn/start_openVPN.sh' as entry-point (first thing executed on docker start).

 ### Command line